Understanding Leukemia

 Survival rates for leukemia

 The overall survival rate for all types of leukemia has nearly doubled since 1975.
-Now, patients with leukemia are 65% as likely to live at least five years after diagnosis compared with the general population.
-This is called the relative survival rate.
+Today the five-year relative survival rate for leukemia is 67%.
 Survival rates are higher for certain types of leukemia and for patients younger than 15.

 It’s important to remember that these rates are averages, and can’t predict the outcome for any individual.
-Also, by definition, five-year survival rates reflect the treatments that were available five or more years ago.
+Also, by definition, these rates reflect the treatments that were available five or more years ago.
+They don't account for new advances in care.

 Leukemia symptoms